 There are some main water line leak symptoms you can notice without the help of a plumber.
 To see these symptoms, though, you may need some technical knowledge as most main water lines are underground.
 While it’s always wiser to call a plumber to do routine checks on your home, some symptoms you can detect on your own include the following:

-Typically, water puddles in your home mean you have issues with your water main.
+Typically, water puddles in your home mean you have major issues with your main water line.
 These puddles may start as water leaking in and around the sink.
 It’s smart to check and see if something is wrong with your sink in this case.

 Low Water Pressure